uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 <p> ⚙️ The output of the application creation will be referenced as SWIYU_STATUS_REGISTRY_CUSTOMER_KEY / SWIYU_STATUS_REGISTRY_CUSTOMER_SECRET / SWIYU_STATUS_REGISTRY_BOOTSTRAP_REFRESH_TOKEN / SWIYU_STATUS_REGISTRY_ACCESS_TOKEN </p>

 Safely store your keys - this is the only time they are shown to you.
 It is possible to create new ones if necessary.
-If you don't refresh your token for too long it might expire and you will have to create new tokens here.
+If you don't refresh your token for too long, it might expire and you will have to create new tokens here.

 ### Authenticate with OAuth2